ZEAL Network: Since 2014

 Tipp24 changed its name at the end of 2014 and has been operating under the name ZEAL Network ever since.
 In June 2017, ZEAL Network SE was removed from the SDAX index (to which the shares have belonged since 2009) due to insufficient market capitalization.
 They returned to the SDAX in May 2020 and remained there until December 2023.
 Due to regulatory risks in Germany for secondary lotteries, ZEAL announced the takeover of Lotto24 AG in November 2018.
 It was completed in May 2019.
 In September 2019, the decision was made to relocate the company's headquarters from London back to Hamburg.
 A key factor was the change of the business model: the secondary lottery business was converted into a state-licensed online lottery brokerage business on the basis of the brokerage license held by Lotto24, and the company became a partner of Deutscher Lotto- and Totoblock again.

+In 2020, ZEAL launched its first own charity lottery, freiheit+, through Lotto24.
+Every ticket sold supports educational projects.
 In 2022, ZEAL Network received the follow-up license for lottery brokerage in Germany for Lotto24 AG, which is valid until 2029.
 In April 2023, ZEAL Network and its subsidiary Lotto24 received permission to organize virtual slot machine games on the Internet.
-In 2024, the first Traumhausverlosung (“dream house raffle”) took place, a social lottery organized by ZEAL subsidiary Dreamify gGmbH, with 30 percent of the proceeds going to selected charitable organizations such as DKMS.
+In 2024, the first Traumhausverlosung (“dream house raffle”) took place, a charity lottery organized by ZEAL subsidiary Dreamify gGmbH.
+A portion of their revenue goes to selected nonprofit organizations, such as the DKMS.
+Since 2026, this subsidiary has also been offering the Traumautoverlosung (“Dream Car Raffle”).
+Here, too, a portion of the proceeds goes to support social projects and nonprofit organizations.

+In July 2026, ZEAL acquired the remaining 96.5 percent of the shares in SevenCanyon Limited, a UK-based operator of prize draw platforms including 7days Performance, Redline Competitions and UK Carp Competitions, in which ZEAL already held a 3.5 percent stake.
+The transaction, comprising a cash purchase price of approximately GBP 33.8 million and an earn-out payment of up to GBP 4.8 million, marked the company's entry into the UK prize draw market.